 Facsimile:

-Attention: Ms. Jaime Ginsberg
+Attention: Ms. Jamie Ginsberg

 In the event that this letter accurately reflects your understanding of our agreement, please execute all copies of this letter and return two fully executed originals to the undersigned.
 This agreement shall not be effective or enforceable until executed by all Party signatories set forth below.